mruce/PROTOMAP/index.md

 ### Right - but why would I use it?
 There are two main benefits of using **PROTOMAP**:
 1. You don’t need to worry about technical aspects of Projection Mapping to achieve great precision.
-It means, of course, that creating Mapping installation is getting cheaper - as you don’t need highly qualified stuff to make it work
+It means, of course, that creating Mapping installation is getting cheaper - as you don’t need highly qualified staff to make it work
 2. Even slight rearrangement of projectors makes installation look really bad - and it happens rather often.
 Because Calibration is now automatic, it can be fixed remotely, very fast.
-That's a great thing on it’s own - but we believe that it’s even more important: it makes it possible to use Mapping in contexts that were not feasible previously - for example it can be used in retail, in multiple locations at time - without an army of staff to manage it.
+That's a great thing on it’s own - but we believe that it’s even more important: it makes it possible to use Mapping in contexts that were not feasible previously - for example it can be used in retail, in multiple locations at a time - without an army of staff to manage it.
 Scale up!